 Samples: Equivalence.
 Matching equivalent fractions.
 Hundredths in their lowest forms.

 ACMNA125 – Compare fractions with related denominators and locate and represent them on a number line

 Samples: Equivalence to a half - identifying the numerator.
 Compare fractions to a half.

 ACMNA133 – Continue and create sequences involving whole numbers, fractions and decimals.
 Describe the rule used to create the sequence

 Samples: Multiplying By Multiples Of 10.
 Equivalence to a half - identifying the numerator.
 Equivalent Fractions.

 7.NA.1 – Apply additive and multiplicative strategies flexibly to whole numbers, ratios, and equivalent fractions (including percentages)

 Samples: Large numbers presented in tables.
 Reading numbers – very large numbers.

 4.NF.1 – Explain why a fraction a/b is equivalent to a fraction (n × a)/(n × b) by using visual fraction models, with attention to how the number and size of the parts differ even though the two fractions themselves are the same size.
 Use this principle to recognize and generate equivalent fractions.

-4.NF.2 – Compare two fractions with different numerators and different denominators, e.g., by creating common denominators or numerators, or by comparing to a benchmark fraction such as 1/2.
-Recognize that comparisons are valid only when the two fractions refer to the same whole.
-Record the results of comparisons with symbols >, =, or <, and justify the conclusions, e.g., by using a visual fraction model.
+4.NF.7 – Compare two decimals to hundredths by reasoning about their size.
+Recognize that comparisons are valid only when the two decimals refer to the same whole.
+Record the results of comparisons with the symbols >, =, or <, and justify the conclusions, e.g., by using a visual model.